USANA Health Sciences (NYSE:USNA) Upgraded by Zacks Investment Research to “Buy”

-Zacks Investment Research upgraded shares of USANA Health Sciences (NYSE:USNA) from a hold rating to a buy rating in a research report report published on Tuesday, Zacks.com reports.
-They currently have $106.00 price objective on the stock.
+Zacks Investment Research upgraded shares of USANA Health Sciences (NYSE:USNA) from a hold rating to a buy rating in a research note issued to investors on Tuesday morning, Zacks.com reports.
+The firm currently has $107.00 price objective on the stock.

 According to Zacks, “USANA Health Sciences Inc. develops and manufactures high-quality nutritional, personal care and weight management products.
 The company’s three primary product lines consist of nutritional, personal care and weight management products.
 The company’s products are distributed primarily through a network marketing system. “